bharatio/document_companion/DEVELOPMENT_ROADMAP.md

 ### Feature Adoption
 - % of users using search
 - % of users using tags
-- % of users using cloud sync
+- % of users using local backup
 - % of users using OCR
 - % of users sharing documents
+- % of users using PDF tools (merge, split, compress)

 ### Performance
 - App launch time < 2 seconds